 On our first day in Bali we headed for the famed Kuta Beach.
-The current Lonely Planet guide offers a list of “Top 25 Experiences” in Bali, with Kuta Beach right on it.
+The current Lonely Planet guide offers a list of “Top 25 Experiences” in Bali, with Kuta Beach right up there.
 According to their experts, “Tourism on Bali began here and is there any question why? . . .Kuta Beach was and always will be Bali’s best beach.”
 At least that’s the Lonely Planet version.

 If our experience today is anything to go by, we can pitch our Lonely Planet guide in the trash.
 Or perhaps just pitch it on Kuta Beach.
 Because when we got there all we saw was trash, lots and lots of trash, on the sand, in the water and even clinging to the stray ankle.
 Plastic bags, bottles, cans, papers and heaven knows what else.
 It was downright filthy.
 We have never seen a beach this dirty, anywhere.